Detachment of a rigid flat punch from a viscoelastic material: Extension of Maugis cohesive zone model

 In analogy with the suggestion of Schapery, we define $t_{b}\simeq b/V$ being $b$ the width of the cohesive zone and $V$ the crack velocity\footnote{Schapery uses $t_{b}=b/3V$, for a constant stress (Dugdale) model.}.
 For semi-infinite crack, and a Dugdale cohesive stress law, Schapery found

 where we assumed, during propagation, the mode-I SIF is given by $K_{I}=P/\sqrt{4\pi a_{c}^{3}}$.
 In the numerical simulation, we used a standard linear viscoelastic material, hence

-At every time-step we determined the crack position based on the loacation of the maximum adhesive stress at the interface, hence we estimated $V_{c}$, the crack velocity at pull-off, and used this value in the Cohesive Zone Model (CZM, Eq. (\ref{Ceff},\ref{COD},\ref{PullCOD})) to determine the theoretical pull-off stress which was then compared with that obtained numerically in Fig. \ref{Figpull} for a set of punch radii $\widehat{a}/\widehat{a}_{0}=\left[ 0.36,2.02,3.58,35.84\right] $ (respectively blue squares, red circles, black stars, green triangles) unloading from a fully relaxed substrate (filled symbols) or from a not-relaxed substrate (empty symbols).
-Although small discrepancies appear with respect to the numerical data, the CZM provides a fairly good estimate of the pull-off stress, with deviations not larger than a $10\%$ between numerical and theoretical data.
+At every time-step we determined the crack position based on the location of the maximum adhesive stress at the interface, hence we estimated $V_{c}$, the crack velocity at pull-off, and used this value in the Cohesive Zone Model (CZM, Eq. (\ref{Ceff},\ref{COD},\ref{PullCOD})) to determine the theoretical pull-off stress which was then compared with that obtained numerically in Fig. \ref{Figpull} for a set of punch radii $\widehat{a}/\widehat{a}_{0}=\left[ 0.36,2.02,3.58,35.84\right] $ (respectively blue squares, red circles, black stars, green triangles) {unloading from a fully relaxed substrate (filled symbols, $E\simeq E_0$ when unloading starts) or from a not-relaxed substrate (empty symbols, $E\simeq E_\infty$ when unloading starts).} Although small discrepancies appear with respect to the numerical data, the CZM provides a fairly good estimate of the pull-off stress, with deviations not larger than a $10\%$ between numerical and theoretical data.

 As with semi-infinite crack theories, we have described the model as a function of the crack speed, which, in an adhesive experiment, is unlikely to be constant and has to be measured in numerical/real experiments, where generally the remote displacement rate is imposed.
 The relation between the external unloading rate $\widehat{r}$ with the crack speed at pull-off $\widehat{V}_{c}$ is shown in Fig. \ref{FigVc} for the same data as in Fig. \ref{Figpull}.
-For small punch radii (blue squares) the behavior is almost linear and a small deviation can be seen only around $\widehat{r}\approx2$, while for $\widehat{a}/\widehat{a}_{0}>1$ we clearly found two linear regimes and a transition zone between the two linear dashed lines shown in Fig. \ref{FigVc}, which perhaps may be used to roughly estimate the crack speed as a function of the loading rate without the need to run full experiments.
+For small punch radii (blue squares) the behaviour is almost linear and a small deviation can be seen only around $\widehat{r}\approx2$, while for $\widehat{a}/\widehat{a}_{0}>1$ we clearly found two linear regimes and a transition zone between the two linear dashed lines shown in Fig. \ref{FigVc}, which perhaps may be used to roughly estimate the crack speed as a function of the loading rate.